 - 1. The external environment and internal structure of businesses. - 2.
 A range of models and theories, which seek to support understanding of business. - 3.
 The holistic nature of an organisation and the challenges created by the need to meet goals in a multi discipline environment. - 4.
 The importance of teamwork, individual contribution and human interaction in the operation of organisations. - 5.
 The complex impacts of international, social, cultural and economic issues and developments on the success and operation of businesses. - 6.
 The business environment in which organisations operate. - 7.
-Economic theory and its application to a range of business environments.
+The different ways in which Human Resource Management is used. - 8.
+The major contemporary trends in the business environment that are affecting Human Resource Management practice - 9.
+The key current developments in Human Resource Management.